CodePenguino/CFlexer/README.md

 ```
 mingw32-make
 ```
 With some luck, you might get the program to compile!
-You should see a program called "a.exe" show up.
+You should see a program called "a.exe" show up (still in the build folder.)
 Just run this (either on the terminal, or by double-clicking on the app), and you should be good to go!
 ## Visual Studio
 no.